rajesh00shewale/Git-demo/README.md

 # Git-demo
-This is my frist tutotial
+This is my frist git Repositary